- BlackBerry KEY2 LE image leaks showing SD 636, 4.5-inch display and more

 The QWERTY keypad also doubles as a touchpad and lets users slide across in order to navigate between the webpages and the home screens, which is my favorite feature of the handset.
 In addition to offer a seamless typing experience, the touchpad also makes sure your fingers does not block the screen.
 You can scroll the content on the display without even touching it, which in real life works very well as you get more real estate to consume the multimedia content.
 It's a smart and neat feature that makes the 4.5-inch screen works like a big 5.5-inch display.

 Last but not the least, the spacebar key integrates the biometric sensor and can be used to unlock the device.
 You can check our first impressions video of BlackBerry KEYone to see the keypad in action.

 Camera: Best ever camera on a Blackberry phone

 During the launch, BlackBerry said that the KEYone features the company's best camera hardware.
 The smartphone sports a 12MP large pixel rear camera that works on a 6P Element lens and is equipped with PDAF.
 The camera also has a low light enhancement mode and can also record 4K at 30fps.

 For selfies, KEYone offers an 8MP camera that supports a selfie flash and a wide angle frame to capture group selfies.

 I did not get much time to evaluate the camera performance but the output seemed pretty decent in daylight.
-We will evaluate the full potential of both the cameras in our comprehensive review of the handset in the coming week.

 First ever dual-SIM Blackberry in India